Multi-Layer Bilinear Generalized Approximate Message Passing: Proof for Proposition 1

-The scalar-variance ML-BiGAMP is the pre-condition to derive ML-BiGAMP'SE, where the element-wise variances are replaced by the scalar variances to reduce the memory and complexity of the algorithm.
+The scalar-variance ML-BiGAMP is the pre-condition to derive ML-BiGAMP'SE, where element-wise variances are replaced by scalar variances to reduce the memory and complexity of ML-BiGAMP.
 To obtain this algorithm, we assume

 Based on the approximations above, we simplify the variance parameters in Algorithm 1 as below